Does When You Book Actually Matter?

 | 3:00 – 6:00 PM | Afternoon peak traffic, congested intersections |

-ACT exception: Canberra's school zones run 8:00 AM to 4:00 PM continuously — there's no "gap" in the middle.
+ACT exception: Canberra's school zones run 8:00 AM to 4:00 PM continuously.
+There's no "gap" in the middle.
 If you're testing in the ACT, you can't avoid school zones by timing alone.
 Focus on knowing the routes instead.

 Best Day of the Week